 San Francisco Here We Come!

 San Francisco is cool, eclectic and there is something for everyone!
 It really deserves a blog post of its own but we only spent two and a half days here, so I have a short and sweet summary below.
-We arrived late afternoon and, fighting our jet lag, checked into our hotel, borrowed the hotel's bicycles and headed to Lombard Street.
+We arrived late afternoon at San Francisco International Airport and, fighting our jet lag, checked into our hotel, borrowed the hotel's bicycles and headed to Lombard Street.

 This must-see street in San Francisco is said to be the crookedest street in the world.
 You can walk up/down the stairs on the side, or drive down it (veryyy slowly) in your car.
 It gets pretty busy and welcomes about two million visitors a year!
 Built in 1922 (around the same time that motor cars became accessible to many people), it's a gem of an avenue and should be on any San Francisco bucket list.

 The iconic San Francisco cable cars are a must-do experience for anyone touring this city!
 They are the only remaining manually operated cable cars in the world, so it really is quite a unique experience; they start operating at 6 in the morning and go until midnight.
 They are a great way to get around San Fran and there are three cable car routes (more helpful details here).
 We took the cable car on both mornings to find a place for breakfast.
 It's also a nice, quick way to see the city and cheaper than taking a taxi.

 Golden Gate Bridge and Sausalito